chrisgaulke/chrisgaulke.github.io/sites/content/claatu.md

 </div>
 <br>
 <div>
-    Alternatively you can create a mapping file that maps sample ids to some group id.
+    Alternatively, you can create a mapping file that maps sample ids to some group id.
 This mapping file should be tab delimited (i.e.,sample_ID tab group_id) and should not contain a header.
 </div>
 <br>
 <div class="code">